kojirotakeyama/LocoVR/README.md

 Visualizing trajectories in 2D plane can be done by following instructions.

 1. Download Loco3D dataset
-   Download and unzip the dataset, then place it on the top directory of the git folder.
+   Download and unzip the dataset, then place it on the "Vis_trajectory" folder.

 2. Install the packages in requirements.txt:
 ```